 Bearaby Cotton Napper Review: Is the Premium Weighted Blanket Worth It?

-An aggregated review of the Bearaby Cotton Napper — the no-bead design, the breathability claims, and whether it justifies the ~$250 price tag.
+A detailed review of the Bearaby Cotton Napper — the no-bead design, the breathability claims, and whether it justifies the ~$250 price tag.

 The Bearaby Cotton Napper is the highest-profile premium weighted blanket on the market — and one of the most polarizing by price.
 At ~$250, it costs 3–4x what budget weighted blankets sell for.
 The promise: a beadless, breathable, machine-washable blanket made from organic cotton that solves the heat-trapping problem most weighted blankets share.